 The idea that men are gods or can become gods dates back to eastern religions.
 Some church fathers succumbed to this delusion.
 Athanasius of Alexandria for example, wrote: “The Son of God became man, that we might become God.”

 The Bible teaches that there is only one God (Dt.
 4:35-39, Is.
-43:10, 44:6-8) and and none can be like Him (Ps 10:2, Is 40-46, Acts 17:24-28).
+43:10, 44:6-8) and and no one can be like Him (Ps.
+10:2, Isa.
+40-46, Acts 17:24-28).
 This alone refutes the idea of men becoming gods or a replica of God.
-Some Bible texts used as support are:

 1. Psalm 82:6 “I have said, Ye are gods (elohim); and all of you are children of the most High.”

-In Exodus 22:8-9, Judg.
-5:8-9, Israel’s judges or rulers were called “gods” because they were God’s representatives appointed and commissioned by Him on earth to speak in His name (Dt.
+In Exodus 22:8-9, Judges 5:8-9, Israel’s judges or rulers were called “gods” because they were God’s representatives appointed and commissioned by Him on earth to speak in His name (Dt.
 1:17, 2 Chr.
 19:6, Rom.
-13:1-2) – The Pulpit Commentary
+13:1-2).

-2. Genesis 1:26-27.”Let us make man in our image (tselem).”
+2. Genesis 1:26-27 “Let us make man in our image (tselem).”

-It’s argued that because we are made in God’s image, we are also gods.
+It’s argued that since we are made in God’s image, we are also gods.
 But if this proves man to be a replica of God it must also prove that God is an exalted man – which is false since God is not a man (Num.
 23:19).

 3. Galatians 4:6-7 “Wherefore thou art no more a servant, but a son; and if a son, then an heir of God through Christ.”

-It’s claimed that because we are sons of God like Jesus, we are also gods, or as it is popularly said: ‘Man begets man and God begets gods.’
+It is argued that because we are sons of God like Jesus, we are also gods, or as it is popularly said: ‘Man begets man and God begets gods.’
 One popular preacher even wrote: “Jesus is no longer the only begotten Son of God.”
 This is rank heresy.

-Jesus Himself distinguished between His Sonship and that of His followers (Jn 20:17).
-Its the new birth that makes us sons – not as a conversion of men into gods, but a regeneration by the indwelling of the Holy Spirit resulting in a relationship with God as Father.
+Jesus Himself distinguished between His Sonship and that of His followers (Jn.
+20:17).
+It is the new birth that makes us sons of God – not as a conversion of men into gods, but a regeneration by the indwelling of the Holy Spirit resulting in a relationship with God as Father.

-4. 2Peter 1:4 “ye might be partakers of the divine nature.”
+4. 2 Peter 1:4 “ye might be partakers of the divine nature”